Vertex Nomination Via Seeded Graph Matching: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the XDATA and D3M and SIMPLEX programs of the Defense Advanced Research Projects Agency (DARPA), the Acheson J. Duncan Fund for the Advancement of Research in Statistics (Awards 16-20 and 16-23), and by EPSRC grant no. EP/K032208/1.
-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge for support and hospitality during the programme for Theoretical Foundations for Statistical Network Analysis where a portion of work on this paper was undertaken.
+This work is partially supported by the XDATA and D3M and SIMPLEX programs of the Defense Advanced Research Projects Agency (DARPA), the Acheson J. Duncan Fund for the Advancement of Research in Statistics (Awards 16-20 and 16-23 and 18-3), and by EPSRC grant no. EP/K032208/1.
+This material is also based on research sponsored by the Air Force Research Laboratory and DARPA, under agreement number FA8750-18-2-0035.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Research Laboratory and DARPA, or the U.S. Government.
+The authors would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, for support and hospitality during the program for Theoretical Foundations for Statistical Network Analysis where a portion of work on this paper was undertaken.
 The authors would also like to thank Jason Matterer for his helpful comments and suggestions.
-Code and data for all simulations and experiments can be found at \url{http://www.cis.jhu.edu/~parky/XDATA/SGM/vn.html}.